Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 2014$60,708

 Vermont’s tax rates are among the highest in the country.
-There are four tax brackets that vary based on income level and filing status.
-The state’s top tax rate is 8.75%, but it only applies to single filers making more than $233,050 and joint filers making more than $289,988 in taxable income.
+There are five tax brackets that vary based on income level and filing status.
+The state’s top tax rate is 8.75%.
+It applies to single filers, married couples filing separately and heads of household making more than $245,700 and joint filers making more than $305,788 in taxable income.

 Vermont has no cities that levy a local income tax.
 This means that whether you live in Burlington, Rutland or anywhere in between, you won’t have an additional local withholding.